spawn(body, ...)

 register(name, pid)

-Registers the name
+Registers the name string for the

-given process pid
+given process pid.

 unregister(name)